Cheukting/rasa_workshop/README.md

 If you are a regex expert, you can change it to a better expression.

 After that, we have to setup the [NLP pipeline](http://rasa.com/docs/rasa/nlu/choosing-a-pipeline/), it can be done by editing `config.yml`.
-Here we will change the `supervised_embeddings` to `pretrained_embeddings_spacy` so we will be using pretrained Spacy embedding pipeline instead.
+Here we will change the `supervised_embeddings` to `pretrained_embeddings_spacy` so we will be using pretrained SpaCy embedding pipeline instead.

 ## Train and test NLU